sdk250/Mik/README.md

 # Mik
-The Mik is a inheriting of Visual-Music, It's fix more and more bug.
+The Mik is a inheriting of The Visual-Music, It's fix more and more bug.